Serving all 26 counties across Ireland

 Can I switch from daytime to night cleaning?

 Yes.
 Switching from daytime to night cleaning is straightforward.
 We conduct a new site survey to assess night-specific requirements including lighting, access, alarm protocols, and security.
 A transition plan is agreed and most switches are completed within 7 to 14 days.
-There may be a modest increase in hourly rates to reflect the night premium, but many businesses find this is offset by productivity gains from removing cleaning disruption during the working day.
+There may be a modest increase in fixed monthly fees apply to reflect the night premium, but many businesses find this is offset by productivity gains from removing cleaning disruption during the working day.

 How do you handle keys and alarm codes for night cleaning?